hectorrojas4/phpdevbox/README.md

 # phpdevbox
-PHP development environment using Docker with Debian and PHP 7.3-fpm
+PHP development environment using Docker with Debian and PHP 7.3-fpm.<br>
+The configuration of this Docker includes SSMTP and Mailhog to test the sending of emails in the local environment

 ## Create a new PHP project
-Create a new folder for your your project and copy the docker-compose.yml file into it.
+Create a new folder for your project and copy the docker-compose.yml file into it.
-Change the *docker-compose* configuration according to your requirements, such as MEMORY_LIMIT, the project root, the volumes to be shared between your local and the container, and the PHP extensions you need.
+Change the *docker-compose* configuration according to your requirements, such as MEMORY_LIMIT, project ROOT, volumes to be shared between your local and the container, and the PHP extensions you need.

 ## SSH to Docker Container